alejo8591/Pomodoro/README.md

   and change to the respective version, the next most important and controversial.

 ## Interaction and Communication
-* Mailing list on google groups of agiles-Colombia
+* Mailing list on google groups of Agiles-Colombia
-* Twitter: @alejo8591 y @AgilesColombia
+* Twitter: @alejo8591 and @AgilesColombia